Sunday, May 27, 2012

 For you have died for France and vindicated us.

-Seven years after Seeger was killed, on 4 July 1923, the President of the French Council, Raymond Poincaré, dedicated the monument in the Place des États-Unis to the 24 Americans who had volunteered to fight and were killed in World War I in the service of France.
+Seven years to the day after Seeger was killed, on 4 July 1923, the President of the French Council, Raymond Poincaré, dedicated the monument in the Place des États-Unis to the 24 Americans who had volunteered to fight in World War I in the service of France.

 "They did not pursue worldly rewards; they wanted nothing more than to live without regret, brothers pledged to the honor implicit in living one's own life and dying one's own death.
 Hail, brothers!
 Goodbye to you, the exalted dead!
 To you, we owe two debts of gratitude forever: the glory of having died for France, and the homage due to you in our memories."